 - Psychology, Bachelor of Science

 WSU Tri-Cities has a special relationship with regional community colleges.
 Program guides list courses that should be taken prior to transferring to WSU Tri-Cities.
-Call the Student Affairs Office at 509-372-7250 or send an e-mail to: firstname.lastname@example.org.
+Call the Admissions Office at 509-372-7250 or send an e-mail to firstname.lastname@example.org.

 Access to WSU